A Story + A Walk = A StoryWalk

 Experience the library’s interactive StoryWalk® at Granite Creek Park!
 It’s a great way to build children’s interest in reading while encouraging healthy activity for both adults and children.

 The Rock Garden: Room to Grow

-Play is fueled by imagination, attention, and interaction.
-These are also the building blocks of early-literacy development.
+Play is fueled by imagination, attention, and interaction–these are also the building blocks of early-literacy development!
 The library’s Rock Garden thrives on this common ground.
-It is a space for children, ages five and younger, to develop early literacy skills through interactive play with adult caregivers and other children.
+It is a space for children (ages 0-5) to develop early literacy skills through interactive play with adult caregivers and other children.

-Deliberately selected toys are carefully maintained to support constructive engagement and encourage imaginative play.
+Toys and manipulatives are carefully selected and maintained to support constructive engagement and encourage imaginative play.
 Children must be accompanied by a responsible caregiver in the Rock Garden, which is open during regular library hours.

 Games provide a simple, fun way to support language development!

 - Play “I Spy” with your child to reinforce concepts like color, shape, and texture.

 - “Simon Says” is a fun way to introduce new words and ideas and practice following instructions.